 The current COVID-19 crisis has many of us concerned about our physical health.
 What we often think about less are the effects the virus is having on our mental health.
-With mental health awareness month upon us, we have an opportunity to shine a spotlight on this issue.
 In any given year, approximately one in five Americans experiences a mental health condition.
 But this year is different.
 According to a recent poll by the Kaiser Family Foundation, nearly half of Americans say the pandemic has had an effect on their mental health.

 This is troubling news, but it is cause for special concern when it comes to the nation’s senior population.
 Even before the first stay-at-home orders were issued, nearly one-third of American seniors reported being lonely, and the stress of social isolation has been shown to exacerbate mental health issues.